Despite making up half of the workforce, women represent just 25% of all tech hires.

 3. Invest in your talent.
 Once you’ve hired the right candidate, invest in her potential.
 Offer onsite or virtual training that focuses on in-demand tech skills.
 Whether it’s taught by in-house staff or it’s outsourced, additional training builds up your existing talent and encourages them to take on new responsibilities.

 5. Remember to celebrate.
-Recognize those who exemplify inclusivity in your workplace.
+Recognise those who exemplify inclusivity in your workplace.
 Call out managers and individual contributors alike who embody your welcoming company culture.
 Spotlight them on your social media accounts as well as your internal communication channels.

 Looking for more ways to promote inclusivity and diversify your workforce?
 You might also like: Are You Camera-Ready?
 Video Interviewing is the Future of Diversity Recruitment.